 We may disclose your personal information to third parties:

 - If you consent for your badge to be scanned by any supplier / exhibitor at any Netlaw Media event in which barcodes are displayed on the name badge.
 You have the right to refuse at all times;

 - If you provide active consent for your information to be shared with third party suppliers, or sponsors of any Netlaw Media event, including virtual initiatives;

 - If we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets;

 - If we or substantially all of our assets are acquired by a third party, in which case personal data held by us about our users will be one of the transferred assets;

 - To protect our rights, property or safety, or that of our registered users or other third parties.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction as well as law enforcement agencies such as the Police.

 Our Site contains links to sites and services provided by third parties.
 To gain access to these sites and services, and in the course of your dealings with these third parties, you may need to provide personal information to them.
 We are not responsible for how they manage your personal information.
 You should read carefully the privacy statement of each site you access through our Site before you submit any personal information to those sites.

-You have the right to ask us not to process your personal data for direct marketing purposes.
+You have the right to request summarisation of the information that we hold on you.
+Additionally you have the right to ask us not to process your personal data for direct marketing purposes and / or update your personal details with us at any time.
 If you wish to do this, you should: